ObjectModules/deploy/Mapping.md

 * Eat is the process
 * Exit point
 ```
-Get the data in related with the food:
+Mapping of the process on getting the data in related with the food:
 ```
 * Hungry will became an entry point
 * Food is what we need